oconnor-ryan/E2E2/README.md

 Automatically download all files sent by users once a message is received and save it either to IndexedDB or Downloads folder.
 This removes the need to save old keys.
 Users downloading files can be given a prompt that asks what files they want to download.
 Whatsapp and Signal both automatically save files when they are sent to clients.

+2. Display storage quota and usage using window.navigator.storage.estimate() in order to prompt the user to clean out some data.
+This also helps avoid the browser from automatically deleting data when Persistance is not available.

-2. Work on Voice-Over-IP using WebRTC
+3. Work on Voice-Over-IP using WebRTC

-3. Create device migration for users who want to transfer data to a new device/browser.
+4. Create device migration for users who want to transfer data to a new device/browser.
 The old client must not be able to login as that user after the transfer is complete.